Weed control: Manual removal

 Many gardeners still remove weeds by manually pulling them out of the ground, making sure to include the roots that would otherwise allow some to re-sprout.

 Hoeing off weed leaves and stems as soon as they appear can eventually weaken and kill perennials, although this will require persistence in the case of plants such as bindweed.
 Nettle infestations can be tackled by cutting back at least three times a year, repeated over a three-year period.
 Bramble can be dealt with in a similar way.

 A highly successful, mostly manual, removal programme of weed control in natural bush land has been the control of sea spurge by Sea Spurge Remote Area Teams in Tasmania.

 Tillage

 Ploughing includes tilling of soil, intercultural ploughing and summer ploughing.
 Ploughing uproots weeds, causing them to die.
 Summer ploughing also helps in killing pests.

 Mechanical tilling with various types of cultivators can remove weeds around crop plants at various points in the growing process.

-An Aquamog can be used to remove weeds covering a body of water.
+An Aquamog, an aquatic weed harvester, can be used to remove weeds covering a body of water.